polywock/pip-unblocker/README.md

 # PiP Unblocker

+Clears
-Clear Permissions-Policy headers to unblock features like Picture-in-Picture.
+    - Permissions-Policy headers
+    - Feature-Policy headers
+    - Attributes that block PiP.

-Compatible with YoutubeTV.
+Compatible with YoutubeTV, DisneyPlus, and more.

 ## To use, install the [Chrome](https://chrome.google.com/webstore/detail/pip-unblocker/djjjomidddlggllpialpgkpnkdaeggfa) or [Edge](https://microsoftedge.microsoft.com/addons/detail/pgfngmhkdmmciaegfklbialafkpgmkhh) extension.

 ### Changelog
 1. Updated to Manifest V3
+2. Now you can click the extension icon to clear disablePictureInPicture attributes (useful for Disney Plus)

 ### Loading from repository
 1. Chrome: open extensions page, enable dev mode, load unpacked.